raph90/jbook/README.md

 # JBook

 This project is built from a tutorial series by Stephen Grider on Udemy.

 It involves building a Jupiter Notebook-style application with React and Typescript.

+## Dependencies

+- ESBuild for in-browser bundling